johnwbyrd/pennyworth/doc/plan.md

 - Remove DynamoDB for API key lookup.
 - Use Cognito `ListUsers` with filter on `custom:api_key`.
 - Use Cognito user status and group for all permission checks.
-- Use Cognito Identity Pool to get temporary AWS credentials for the user.

 ### 5. Endpoint Auth Model